 Working out what tax you need to be paying when renting out a property can be a bit of a nightmare.
-Capital gains is one of the key taxes landlords need to be aware of, so we’ll take you through everything you need to know about it.
+Capital Gains Tax is one of the key taxes landlords need to be aware of, so we’ll take you through everything you need to know about it.

 - What are residential landlord tax rates?